datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@script`
 We use the WHERE clause to ensure we only return rows that meet our desired criteria.

-Here we filter by >,
+Here we filter by  greater than,

- <,
+ less than,

- >=,
+greater or equal to,

-or <= to our desired values.
+or  less than or equal  to our desired values.

-As well as numeric values, we can also filter on strings or text.
+We can also filter strings or text values.

-When we filter string columns, we use single quotes to specify the desired string value.
+To do this, we use single quotes

 As with order by - we can filter using a column that is not in the main SELECT statement